Unethical human experimentation in the United States: 1940s

 In 1941, at the University of Michigan, virologists Thomas Francis, Jonas Salk and other researchers deliberately infected patients at several Michigan mental institutions with the influenza virus by spraying the virus into their nasal passages.
 Francis Peyton Rous, based at the Rockefeller Institute and editor of the Journal of Experimental Medicine, wrote the following to Francis regarding the experiments:

 It may save you much trouble if you publish your paper... elsewhere than in the Journal of Experimental Medicine.
 The Journal is under constant scrutiny by the anti-vivisectionists who would not hesitate to play up the fact that you used for your tests human beings of a state institution.
 That the tests were wholly justified goes without saying.

 Rous closely monitored the articles he published since the 1930s, when revival of the anti-vivisectionist movement raised pressure against certain human experimentation.

-In 1941, Dr. William C. Black inoculated a twelve-month-old baby with herpes who was "offered as a volunteer".
-The twelve-month-old developed a painful symptom of the illness, and stopped eating during part of the experiment.
+In 1941, Dr. William C. Black inoculated a twelve-month-old baby who was "offered as a volunteer" with herpes.
+The baby developed a painful symptom of the illness, and stopped eating during part of the experiment.
 On the same day, he inoculated a "healthy six-year-old" who experienced similar symptoms.
 He submitted his research to the Journal of Experimental Medicine which rejected the findings due to the ethically questionable research methods used in the study.
 Rous called the experiment "an abuse of power, an infringement of the rights of an individual, and not excusable because the illness which followed had implications for science."
 The study was later published in the Journal of Pediatrics.

 The Stateville Penitentiary Malaria Study was a controlled study of the effects of malaria on the prisoners of Stateville Penitentiary near Joliet, Illinois, beginning in the 1940s.
-The study was conducted by the Department of Medicine (now the Pritzker School of Medicine) at the University of Chicago in conjunction with the United States Army and the U.S. State Department.
+The study was conducted by the Department of Medicine (now the Pritzker School of Medicine) at the University of Chicago in conjunction with the US Army and the US State Department.
 At the Nuremberg trials, Nazi doctors cited the precedent of the malaria experiments as part of their defense.
 The study continued at Stateville Penitentiary for 29 years.
 In related studies from 1944 to 1946, Dr. Alf Alving, a nephrologist and professor at the University of Chicago Medical School, purposely infected psychiatric patients at the Illinois State Hospital with malaria so that he could test experimental treatments on them.